Samcn21/git-sandbox/README.md

 # git-sandbox
-training my family with git
+training my students with git

 Apps we need to install:
 1- vs code